 - Make sure you learn in a healthy and safe environment and are made aware of Safeguarding and Prevent.

 - Give you accurate information about the learning opportunities that meet your needs.

-- Only collect information about you and your learning which helps us to develop your skills or is required by the Education and Skills Funding Agency.
+- Collect only the relevant information about you and your learning, which helps us to develop your skills.

 As a learner we ask you to:

 - Attend every session of your course, arrive on time and participate in the class

 - Provide the information we need about you and your learning.